Shaswat-G/git-and-version-control/README.md

 3. **Keep the Cheat Sheet Handy:**
    Use the cheat sheet for quick command lookups during your daily work.
 4. **Visualize the Workflow:**
-   Open the mind map to get a big-picture view of Git processes and workflows.
+   Open the mind map to see the big picture of Git processes and workflows.
 5. **Stay Updated:**
    Bookmark this repository and check back for updates as Git best practices evolve.